lesshint/lesshint/docs/user-guide/configuration.md

 ```

 ### excludedFiles
-Array of [minimatch glob patterns](https://github.com/isaacs/minimatch) or a file to exclude.
+Array of [globby glob patterns](https://www.npmjs.com/package/globby) or a file to exclude.
 For example:

 ```js
 "excludedFiles": ["vendor/*.less"] // Ignore all files in "vendor/"